jarrod-lowe/wildsea/README.md

 * Log into Codacy, and connect the repo
   * Configure the rule to maximum
 * In Codacy, in the repo, go to code patterns, and edit the coding standard:
-  * Set the languages to: CSS, Go, JSON, Javascript, Markdown, Python, Shell, Terraform, Typescript, XML, YAML
+  * Set the languages to: CSS, Go, JSON, Markdown, Python, Shell, Terraform, Typescript, XML, YAML
   * Select every tool that is:
     * NOT client-side
     * NOT deprecated